PAWTUXET RANGERS, RIHM - 1774

 Officers

-Phil Rowell, LtLieutenant Colonel Philip Rowell, Executive Officer
+Colonel Philip Rowell, Commanding Officer

-Kenneth Gilbert, LtcLieutenant Colonel Kenneth Gilbert, Adjutant
+Kenneth Gilbert, LtcLieutenant Colonel Kenneth Gilbert, Executive Officer

 Lieutenant Colonel Gilbert enlisted in 1988 as a musket man, was promoted to Corporal as Company Clerk and then to Sergeant.
 He was elected as Armory Security Officer, served as Colors Officer, Adjutant, Executive Officer and has returned to the Adjutant position.
 He had served as company clerk on and off (mostly on) since 1989.
 He has served all positions on the artillery and is qualified as a Gun Captain.
 He is also very involved with the encampments.
 Lieutenant Colonel Gilbert is a Life Member of the Company.

-D.FoggoCaptain Denise Foggo, Finance Officer
+Major Denise Foggo, Finance Officer

-Captain Foggo enlisted with the Pawtuxet Rangers in July 2002.
+Major Foggo enlisted with the Pawtuxet Rangers in July 2002.
 With her love for colonial history, and to fulfill a longtime desire, this educator decided to become an active member.
 For many years she was in the Color Guard and also served as the Grant Coordinator.
-Capt.
-Foggo was instrumental in securing the funds necessary to refurbish our Armory Hall building to authentic specifications.
+Major Foggo was instrumental in securing the funds necessary to refurbish our Armory Hall building to authentic specifications.
 She enjoys wearing the regimental colors but also numerous other outfits as well; and interacting with the public about customs and matters of the period.
 In May 2021 she was elected as Finance Officer.
 Other accomplishments include being named Rhode Island History Teacher of the Year in 2015-2016, a docent for the Rhode Island Historical Society and Governor Stephen Hopkins House, and her work nationally with the Gilder Lehrman Institute of American History and the National Geographic Society to name a few.

-Meg Warburton, LtCaptain Meg Warburton, Colors Officer
+Captain Meg Archer, Colors Officer

-Captain Ron Niksa, Armory Security Officer
+Major Ron Niksa, Armory Security Officer

-Linda Deming, MajorMajor Linda Deming, Commanding Officer, Fife & Drum
+Lieutenant Colonel Linda Deming, Commanding Officer, Fife & Drum

-Major Deming joined the Pawtuxet Rangers Fife and Drum Corps in 1972 as a fifer when the Gaspee Days Committee formed a fife and drum Corps and reactivated the Pawtuxet Rangers Charter.
+Ltc Deming joined the Pawtuxet Rangers Fife and Drum Corps in 1972 as a fifer when the Gaspee Days Committee formed a fife and drum Corps and reactivated the Pawtuxet Rangers Charter.
 She has been an active member of the fife and drum corps since.
 Under her leadership the fife and drum corps has performed at Colonial Williamsburg and Old Sturbridge Village among numerous ceremonies, parades and musters.
 She enjoys helping to recruit new members and making music with her fellow musicians.
-Major Deming is a Life Member of the Company.
+Ltc Deming is a Life Member of the Company.

 Larry Perez, MajorMajor Larry Perez, Executive Officer, Fife & Drum